Last updated on 28th April 2021.

-Beacon Climbing Centre remains open as per Welsh Government law, and we continue to take precautions to protect our staff and customers.
+Beacon Climbing Centre continues to take precautions to protect our staff and customers.

 We are following Welsh Government legislation and advice from our trade body, the ASSOCIATION OF BRITISH CLIMBING WALLS.
-These measures may change as new advice and recommendations emerge.
+These measures may change with new advice and recommendations.

 We can confirm that we have followed the Government’s guidance on managing the risk of COVID-19 with the following steps: